David Anderson, Baron Anderson of Ipswich: House of Lords

 In 2022 and again in 2023 and 2024, Anderson tabled versions of his Public Service (Integrity and Ethics) Bill, seeking to give effect to recommendations of the Committee on Standards in Public Life.
 The Bill aimed to place three standards watchdogs on a statutory footing, increase the level of independence in their appointment processes and give the Independent Adviser on Ministers' Interests the power to launch investigations into potential breaches of the Ministerial Code and to report on whether breaches have occurred.

+In the 2024-26 parliamentary session, Anderson chaired the Special Public Bill Committee on the Bill that became the Property (Digital Assets etc) Act 2025.
+He supported an expansion of the "people's peers" scheme to replace some of the departing hereditary peers.
+He secured a small concession on the thresholds applicable to small premises required to comply with "Martyn's Law", and an amendment to what became the Border Security, Asylum and Immigration Act 2025, putting parameters around the Home Secretary's power to impose highly restrictive conditions on visitors to the UK.
+In January 2026 he became a member of the Justice and Home Affairs Committee, which reported in June 2026 on integration, settlement and citizenship.

+In the 2026-27 parliamentary session, Anderson was instrumental in securing amendments to the National Security (State Threats) Bill to protect the position of humanitarian organisations, conflict resolution charities and foreign correspondents who have dealings with designated bodies or obtain information from them.

 Anderson has spoken and written about topics ranging from genocide, the Northern Ireland Troubles, treason and artificial intelligence to scrutiny of international agreements and the dangers of executive over-reach.
 He favours greater use of online procedures by the legislature and reforms to the composition of the House of Lords.
 In 2021 he recorded a podcast for children about the work of the House of Lords, and another for adults on the theme of "stepping outside the law".
-Recently published lectures include The Fly in the China Shop, The Lords and the Law, National Security Law, Writing a Constitution and National Security and Human Rights.
-In 2024 he was interviewed about his life and work on the Lord Speaker's Corner podcast.
+In 2024 Anderson was interviewed about his life and work on the Lord Speaker's Corner podcast.
 His parliamentary speeches and questions are available on TheyWorkForYou.